Xceptions/sendyproject/README.md

 ## Sendy project hosted on zindi.
-For predicting time from order to delivery
+For predicting time from pickup to delivery
 ## How Everything Fits Together

 ### Project Structure